John21NY/GUI-based-desktop-scheduling-application/README.md

 Description of the additional report for part A3f
 --
-It was my choice to display the number of appointments per country.
+My choice was to display the number of appointments per country.
 The query I created involves inner joins that combine three tables and output two columns (Country and count).
 Despite the complexity of the query, I was able to make it easy on the java side and pull the data into a tableview.

 MySQL Connector driver version number
 --